muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 systems (IPS) by enhancing accuracy and reducing false positives.
 It achieves this through behavioral analysis, which identifies unauthorized access or suspicious activities, and automated responses that isolate compromised devices or block malicious IP addresses.
-Additionally, AI’s adaptive learning capabilities ensure continuous updates to address new threats in dynamic environments.
+Additionally, AI's adaptive learning capabilities ensure continuous updates to address new threats in dynamic environments.